Sir George Martin

 1970 AIR Studios, Oxford Circus

 Not far from Park Street, on the fourth floor of the Peter Robinson department store at Oxford Circus, was an old banqueting hall that George Martin decided could accommodate two spacious studios.
 The new facility would be a studio ‘built by producers for producers’.

 AIR Studios eventually opened in October 1970 with a star-studded two-day party fuelled by 450 bottles of Bollinger champagne.
 The first session, overseen by Chris Thomas and John Punter, was for the Average White Band’s third album.
 Studio rates were £35 per hour.
 AIR quickly gained a reputation as an academy for the very best young engineers, and became a byword for the latest studio technology, pioneering 24-track recording, multi-track tie-lines between studios and 48-track mixing.

-The larger Studio One had a live sound was great for orchestral work, while the drier sound of Studio Two made it popular with bands.
+The larger Studio One had a live sound that was great for orchestral work, while the drier sound of Studio Two made it popular with bands.
 But the big drum sound that bands got in Studio One meant that it was booked out for months in advance, and film people couldn’t get in.
 Two more studios were added to meet demand.

 Classic albums recorded or engineered at AIR in its first decade include Meddle by Pink Floyd, Queen’s Sheer Heart Attack, Roxy Music’s For Your Pleasure (and their three following albums), Paul McCartney’s soundtrack to Live and Let Die, the Sex Pistols’ Never Mind the Bollocks, Wuthering Heights by Kate Bush, and The Pretenders’ eponymous debut album.
 T Rex, Genesis, Supertramp, ELO and a host of other big names all worked on new releases at Oxford Circus.